 There is more variety in support in running shoes.
 They can range from no support (minimalist shoes) to highly supportive (maximalist shoes).
 The added force from running can require more levels of support depending on the runner.

 Because there is a fairly even standard for walking no matter what type of person you are, the type of support included in walking shoes is more consistent.
 Running shoes have a greater variety because how people run can vary so much.
 Too, running puts far greater strain on muscles, bones and connective tissues.
 The wide variety of running shoe designs covers how differently bodies respond to this increased stress.

-You’re not going to have as much cushioning in a walking shoe because it requires less cushioning.
+You’re not going to have as much cushioning in a walking shoe, because walking requires less cushioning.
 What we mean is that walking has significantly less of an impact on your muscles, joints, and feet.
-Walking shoe companies realized this and cut back on the amount of cushioning walking shoes have.
+Walking shoe companies know this, and cut back on the amount of cushioning their shoes have.
 Of course, you can always add an insole if needed for comfort.

 Running shoes usually have lots of cushioning because there is a larger amount of force put on shoes when running.
 Chances are that your walking shoes will stay nice and cushiony for a long time.
 Your running shoes could wear down in just a couple months depending on how often and how hard you run.

-If you’re not planning to walk super long distances, you’ll do fine with a lightly cushioned walking shoe.
-However, if you regularly walk long distances of 5 miles or more at a time, you might want to look into a running shoe that has a good cushion but would also work as a running shoe.
+If you’re not planning to walk super-long distances, you’ll do fine with a lightly cushioned walking shoe.
+However, if you regularly walk long distances of 5 miles or more at a time, you might want to consider running shoes.

 The weight of walking shoes varies.
 Some walking shoes with less cushioning can be lighter.
-However, many walking shoes are highly supportive, causing them to weigh more than most running shoes.
+However, many walking shoes are highly supportive, causing them to weigh more than high-end running shoes.

 Running shoes try to balance cushioning and support with weight.
-Companies want to make sure that you aren’t harming your feet but also that it doesn’t feel like you’re dragging a lead balloon.
+Companies want to make sure that you aren’t harming your feet.
+But they also don’t want it to feel like you’re dragging a lead balloon.

-That being said, running shoes are constantly getting lighter as technology improves in materials.
+That being said, running shoes are constantly getting lighter as technology and materials improve.
 Running shoes from decades ago will feel like walking shoes in comparison to today’s nice and light running shoes.